Soor1/SWE/README.md

 You should see a little (.venv) tag in your terminal now.

-Run the following for installation requirements
+Run the following for installation requirements (this might take a while so be patient)
 ```
 pip install -r requirements.txt
 ```